This post was updated on January 25, 2022.

 Symptoms of THC intoxication in pets include disorientation, lack of coordination, drooling, excess urination, vomiting, reduced heart rate, hyperactivity and pupil dilation.
-A trip to the vet will usually result in an IV to replace fluids, anti-nauseants to prevent vomiting and activated charcoal to clean the digestive system.
+A trip to the vet will usually result in an IV to replace fluids, anti-nauseants to prevent vomiting, and/or activated charcoal to aid the digestive system.

 While there’s not much evidence that CBD oil is bad for pets, there’s just as little that it’s good for them.
 It would be wise to consult with a vet before undertaking any such course of treatment.

 Dr. Trina Hazzah, president of the Veterinary Cannabis Society in L.A., agrees, noting how pets can get intoxicated if exposed to enough high-THC cannabis smoke.

 And you don’t want to use secondhand smoke as a way to treat your furry friends with medical cannabis, as a shortcut approach to therapeutically administering cannabis.

 “It is not recommended to treat your pet with cannabis in this fashion as there is no way to determine how many milligrams of cannabinoids they are receiving,” Dr. Hazzah says, “and it may cause irritation to their respiratory system, eyes, and even gastrointestinal tract.”

 If your pet experiences accidental intoxication, it’s important to keep your pet in a safe, ideally welcoming, place.
 Just as animals don’t know how they got high, they also don’t know that it will ever end, so comforting them until it passes is necessary.

 Keep your fur family safe